rajannpatel/ubuntupbx/deploy-to-gcp.md

 18. Visit the PBX external IP to finalize the configuration of FreePBX and set up your Trunks and Extensions.
 This command will print the external IP address in a hyperlink printed in your terminal:

         echo "http://$(gcloud compute addresses describe pbx-external-ip --region=$REGION --format='get(address)')"

+19. Connect to the pbx virtual machine via SSH:

+        gcloud compute ssh pbx --zone $ZONE

+    Upon logging in via SSH, connect to the Asterisk CLI, and observe output as you configure and use FreePBX:

+        sudo su -s /bin/bash asterisk -c 'cd ~/ && asterisk -rvvvvv'

+20. Configure FreePBX.
+It is time to set up Trunks and Extensions for voice-over-IP and fax-over-IP.

 ## How to delete everything in Google Cloud